nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting a reminder for a client while all clients are being shown.

     1. **Prerequisites**: Name john doe should exist in the contact list.
-A reminder should be set for the client john doe.
-If not, run the appropriate command to set a reminder for john doe.<br>`reminder John Doe r/1 day`<br>
+A reminder note should be set for the client john doe.
+If not, run the appropriate command to set a reminder note for john doe.<br>`reminder John Doe r/1 day`<br>

-    1. **Test case**: `reminder-delete John Doe`<br>**Expected**: Contact named john doe will be updated without the reminder.
-Success message of the reminder deletion shown in the status message.
+    1. **Test case**: `reminder-delete John Doe`<br>**Expected**: Contact named john doe will be updated without the reminder note.
+Success message of the reminder note deletion shown in the status message.

     1. **Test case**: `reminder-delete John Doe`<br>**Expected**: No contact is updated.
 Error details shown in the status message.